jensborch/rmwc-takeover/slides.md

 # History

-* Version was 1 released January 2018
+* Version 1 was released in January 2018
 * Created by James Friedman
 * Primarily a solo endeavor, truly remarkable
 * Adopted by us in May 2018